AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 If the number of slots changes, the threshold is further adjusted based on the delta percentage formula.

+*Refer to the [dApp staking parameters](/docs/learn/dapp-staking/protocol-parameters#network-values) page to find out more about the percentage values for each network.*

 #### Tier Rewards